CAMeL-Lab/arafix_ocr/README.md

   The previous command will install all the required dependencies for arafix.
 The tool should be ready to use!

+## Usage

+Arafix has 3 main modules:
+1) image_to_text: converts image to text and searchable pdf
+2) predict: improves the generated text from previous module
+3) evaluate: evaluates the word error rate of outputs from the first and second modules

+IMPORTANT NOTE: As of now, the predict module is not ready for use.
+Thus, all related commands in arafix have been commented out.
+Given the current functionality, a user can scan an image and evaluate its accuracy but the output cannot be improved using the predict module.

+To run arafix, do the following:
+1) Open the data folder and create a subfolder with the name of the book you intend to run arafix on
+2) Within the book's subfolder, create a subfolder named <book_name>_raw_ocr
+3) Within the <book_name>_raw_ocr subfolder, add all the pages of the respective book as .tif files
+4) Optionally, if you intend to perform evaluation of your result (only if you have ground truth), create another subfolder within the <book_name> folder called <book_name>_ground_truth.
+This folder should contain the ground truth text files for your book (one file for every page).
+5) Open code/arafix.sh in a text editor
+6) Modify variables* as needed
+7) Open terminal and navigate to arafix_ocr
+8) ```cd code```
+9) ```sh arafix.sh 'book_name'```

+*arafix.sh variables:
+- config_name: which config file should arafix read the settings from
+- start_page: which page should arafix start running from.
+Set it to "None" to run it from the lowest possible page.
+- end_page: which page should arafix run till (inclusive).
+Set it to "None" to run till the highest possible page.

+### [Optional] Configuration

+Arafix runs with the default settings as described in the configs/default.txt file.
+If you wish to modify these settings, do the following:
+1) Create a copy of default.txt and modify the parameters within this file
+2) Update arafix.sh with the name of the new config file in config_name variable.

+Configuration Parameters:
+- image_to_text
+  - api_key: Obtained from ocr.space, a commercial scanning software
+  - skip_converted (True/False): If true, it skips files which have already been converted to save API calls
+  - create_pdf (True/False): If true, it creates searchable pdfs as well

+- predict
+  - map_name (check mappings directory for possible options): Different mapping files are used to fix different kinds of errors
+  - model_name (m1.lm/m2.lm): m1 is more accuracte but slower
+  - order (1-8): the tool performs best at order 8. if it's lower, it will take lesser time to execute at the cost of reduced accuracy
+  - keep_scratch (True/False): if set to False, it deletes all the scratch files generated during prediction
+  - create_pdf (True/False): if set to true, it will use fix the errors in the searchable pdf created in the previous module.

+- evaluate

+  select the next 3 parameters depending on the results you would like to evaluate (e.g. if you fixed errors using order 8 and segmenter mapping then select the same in this step to carry out its evaluation)

+  - map_name
+  - model_name
+  - order
+  - keep_scratch (True/False): if set to False, it deletes all the scratch files generated during evaluation

 ## File Organization
 ```
 📦code